 Decluttering may seem like a lengthy task when you first start out, but if you set aside one day to get the job done, it will be over before you know it.
 You could even make some extra cash out of the furniture, clothes, or household accessories that you no longer need, by selling them on eBay or holding a car boot sale.

 Once you have thrown out any unnecessary clutter, a great way to control any remaining items is to invest in furniture that has a double-duty – to look stylish and store items at the same time.

 For example, if there is not enough room in your wardrobe for all your clothes and shoes, an ottoman bed can offer you some extra storage space for items which are only needed every once in a while – like camping gear, or ski wear.
 You can find quality ottoman beds in a range of stores, for as little as £130.

 Many people find that their living room gets cluttered very quickly with every-day items, such as books, remote controls, magazines etc. Why not introduce a coffee table with hidden drawers or cupboards, as this will allow extra space while adding a statement piece to the room?
 These days, there are plenty of stylish coffee tables available which are also great value for money, starting at just £70.

 Smaller storage investments can also go a long way toward achieving a tidy living space.
-Wicker baskets or fabric storage boxes, for example, look very chic in bedrooms and communal living spaces, and are great for storing smaller, every day items that may not necessarily have their own place – such as paperwork, school books, and stationary etc. You can buy stylish baskets and boxes from almost every homeware shop, for prices as low as £2.
+Wicker baskets or fabric storage boxes, for example, look very chic in bedrooms and communal living spaces, and are great for storing smaller, everyday items that may not necessarily have their own places – such as paperwork, school books, and stationery, etc. You can buy stylish baskets and boxes from almost every homeware shop, for prices as low as £2.